andgineer/joplin-bulker/README.md

 So I write this small util.

+Of cause you can use [Joplin command line](https://joplinapp.org/terminal/) command

+    tag remove

-In fact I am pretty sure there is something in command line Joplin tools but it was fun just to beter understand Joplin files structure.
+But it was fun and I also wanted better understanding of Joplin files structure.

-And now we have code that we can adjust for our purposes.
+As a bonus here we have Python code that can be adjusted by anybody who prefer Python.

 For example it would be easy to filter by note title or to find all dangling tags and so on.